Table of Contents

 NOTE: there is no photography allowed during the 30-minute tour.

 To access the main house, you pass through a small intimate garden courtyard.
 This home’s lush garden is a highlight of the tour, with its stunning array of flowers and plants.
-Their is a sunken garden which is a beautiful addition to this home.
+There is a sunken garden which is a beautiful addition to this home.
 The four rooms of the lower level are part of the tour, as the upstairs floors are a private residence used by Jim Williams’s sister.

 An Intriguing History of Mercer House